joao-arthur/funis-docs/obj/from-map.md

 ): plainObject<T>;
 ```

-Returns an object with the same key-value pairs of the passed Map instance.
+Returns an _object_ with the same entries of the passed _Map_ instance.

 ## Example